Dale-Potter-14/Play-Eternal/README.md

    -   The navigation bar is identical across all four pages to allow for easy navigation.
     - The bar  includes the following:
 	    - The active page is highlighted with a different font colour and background colour.
+Font colour has been changed to black for accessibility reasons.

  ![Navigation Active image](https://github.com/Claire-Potter/Play-Eternal/blob/master/project-documents/project-images/navigation-active.PNG?raw=true)

   - The All About Sensory Play includes a drop-down menu to the separate page sections as this is the longest page with the most content.
- - For further information on the drop-down please click here.

  ![Navigation dropdown image](https://github.com/Claire-Potter/Play-Eternal/blob/master/project-documents/project-images/navigation-dropdown.jpg?raw=true)